 What is an aggravated DWI in New York?

 New York law allows for more serious penalties for repeat offenders for DWI.
 If you have a DWI conviction in the last ten years in New York, and get arrested a second time, it will be a felony aggravated DWI.
 Aggravated DWI became officially codified in 2007.
 The set of aggravated DWI laws include harsher penalties and restrictions on plea bargaining.
-You can read more about the consequences, more recent news stories and how an experienced attorney can help with an aggravated DWI charge here.

 How can a New York DWI Lawyer help?